Will Barnet: Early life, family, and education

 Will Barnet was born on May 25, 1911, in Beverly, Massachusetts.
 His father worked as a machinist in a shoe factory.
 Barnet knew by the age of ten that he wanted to be an artist.

 As a student, he studied with Philip Leslie Hale at the School of the Museum of Fine Arts, Boston.
 While in school he viewed first-hand John Singer Sargent at work on the murals of the Boston Public Library.

 In 1930, Barnet moved to New York City to study at the Art Students League of New York, with Stuart Davis and Charles Locke, beginning his long association with the school.
 Here he concentrated on painting as well as printmaking.
 It was during his arrival in New York City, Barnet met Arshile Gorky.

 Barnet had three sons, Peter, Richard, and Todd Barnet, by his first wife Mary Sinclair.
 Barnet later married Elena Barnet, with whom he had a daughter, Ona Barnet.

 Teaching

 In 1936, he became the official printer for the Art Students League of New York.
 He taught art alongside the likes of Yasuo Kuniyoshi, Robert Beverly Hale and Richard Pousette-Dart.
 There, he later instructed students in the graphic arts at the school.
-Barnet taught and mentored the early careers of artists Audrey Flack, Emily Mason, Brett Bigbee, Mavis Pusey, Lois Dodd, Raymond A. Whyte, Mark Rothko, and Jim Rosenquist.
+Barnet taught and mentored the early careers of artists Audrey Flack, Emily Mason, Brett Bigbee, Mavis Pusey, Lois Dodd, Raymond A. Whyte, Mark Rothko, Abby Leigh, and Jim Rosenquist.
 Barnet influenced a generation of artists, including James Rosenquist, Knox Martin, Emil Milan, Paul Jenkins, Ethel Fisher and Cy Twombly.

 Barnet continued his love of teaching with positions at the Cooper Union, at Yale University, and at the Pennsylvania Academy of Fine Arts.
 He was represented by the Bertha Schaefer Gallery in New York City.